Liquid Layout Definition

 This type of layout uses relative units of measurement in CSS styles instead of fixed units.
 Typically, “liquid” template layouts use percentages instead of pixels, but relative units such as em (proportions for the font), vm (1% window width), vh (1% window height) are also gaining popularity.

-Such layouts are designed mainly so that the entire site page fills the entire width of the screen, regardless of its width.
+Such layouts are designed to bring many benefits, mainly so that the entire site page fills the entire width of the screen, regardless of its width.
 If the device window is very wide, some content may look too stretched.
 Conversely, on a small screen, the content of several columns may not fit completely and will be practically unreadable.

 Advantages and disadvantages of using a sparse layout